Th3T3chn0G1t/Genstone/development/BUILDING.md

 For the smoothest experience - its recommended to build with `clang`, but with a few modifications to the codebase `gcc` should work too.
 You will also need `make` installed in some form (not compatible with Microsoft's `nmake`), and Windows users will need mingw's `dlltool` for the generation of import libraries

+## Building

+The default configuration should build a sandbox project, so after a fresh clone just run `make`.
+(Configuration may be required for adding additional projects).
+For cleaning the project, `make clean` should remove most artifacts.
+YOU MAY NEED TO RUN TWICE due to the way make processes `$(wildcard)` and `$(shell)` functions.

+The KAnnex compat lib (safeclib) takes a *very* long time to build, so a separate clean command is provided `clean_c11compat_kannex`.
+The same applies to mold when `FASTBUILD_TOOLS = ENABLED` on ELF-based systems, though it doesn't take long to build it doesn't really make sense to clean a build tool with a clean target, so the separate clean command `clean_mold` is provided.

 ## Options

 Variables to influence the way an application or module is built with Genesis